-• Comments Received in Objection: Administration Comment: compliant, one bay for a three bedroom dwelling in a suburban situation like Austen Lane is completely unrealistic.
+Comments Received in Objection: Administration Comment: compliant, one bay for a three bedroom dwelling in a suburban situati like Austen Lane is completely unrealistic.
 It is reasonable to expect to see two cars per dwelling and in the case of a shared tenancy arrangement, three cars.
 This also takes no account of visitors.
-If the remaining six lots with subdivision potential are also split into two dwellings alongside the proposal, there could be 14 additional dwellings and 28 additional cars.
-If applications are approved with one bay per dwelling a permanent parking problem is created, and parking permits can't resolve this as there are no places to park. ١. " however this was not acceptable due to concerns surrounding the existing street tree and subsequently only one parking bay was provided per dwelling.
-The crossover should be closer to the tree to allow space for two parking bays and a wider crossover.
-The City of Perth has examples where this is achieved with the tree surrounded by a circular, decorative steel surrounding fence.
-The "paving" (trafficable surface) around the base of the tree is steel, with sections that can be removed as the tree grows.
-A water-permeable block paver could also be used, allowing water penetration around the perimeter of the trunk, and relatively easy removal of pavers as the trunk grows.
-Possible concerns regarding the serviceability of pavers should be considered in the light of the successful use of brick paving at the end of Austen Lane, in which heavy vehicle usage has not proven a problem.
-The circular steel barrier would afford suitable tree protection, and may reduce the crossover setback requirements sufficiently to allow workable compliance with the Australian Standards thus facilitating two bays per dwelling. • in the event that the carrent development is permitted that only one bay per dwelling, the City should rapidly put in place necessary planning restrictions that do not permit any further development in Austen Lane that feature only one bay per dwelling.
-The residents who live in the , , , " , , , , , , • street over the decades that follow should not have to bear the very long term consequences of less than satisfactory planning outcomes.
+If the remaining six lots with subdivision potential are also split into two dwellings alongside the proposal, there could be 14 additional dwellin js and 28 additional cars.
+If applications are approved with one bay per dwelling a permanent parking problem is created, and parking permits can't resolve this as there are no places to park.
+The original plans submitted had two parking bays per dwelling, however this was not acceptable due to concerns surrounding the existing street tree and subsequently only one parking bay was provide per dwelling.
+The crossover should be closer to the tree to allow space 9 for two parking bays and a wider crossover.
+The City of Perth has examples where this is achieved with the tree surrounded by a circular s, decorative steel surrounding fence.
+The "paving" (trafficable surface) around the base of the tree is steel, with sections that can be remove as the tree grows.
+A water-permeable block paver could also be used allowing water penetration around the perimeter of the trunk, and relatively easy removal of pavers as the trunk grows.
+Possible concer regarding the serviceability of pavers should be considered in the ligh the successful use of brick paving at the end of Austen Lane, in which heavy vehicle usage has not proven a problem.
+The circular steel bar ler would afford suitable tree protection, and may reduce the crossover setback requirements sufficiently to allow workable compliance with the Australian Standards thus facilitating two bays per dwelling.
+6 In the event that the current development is permitted with only one b per dwelling, the City should rapidly put in place necessary planning ^{'y} restrictions that do not permit any further development in Austen Lane that feature only one bay per dwelling.
+The residents who live in the street over the decades that follow should not have to bear the very k ng term consequences of less than satisfactory planning outcomes.
+9 Street parking on Austen Lane is currently a visual and safety issue was a second control of the control o ith kids playing on the street.
+Further over developing of sites with reduce onsite parking will only add to this issue.